- Log in to post comments

 Viewing a recording

-Viewing day is also a great time to reflect on what worked, the challenges, and lessons learned.
-Students critique others' trailers with comments such as " "I never wanted to read that book until I saw your movie," " or " "I liked your transition in between the second and third picture, but your timing was too fast on the text." "
+Viewing day is also a great time to reflect on what worked, the challenges and lessons learned.
+Students critique others' trailers with comments such as, "I never wanted to read that book until I saw your movie," or "I liked your transition between the second and third picture, but your timing was too fast on the text."

 This also gets students excited about reading other books — books they may not have ever considered before watching the trailers.
 Students grade their own projects using a rubric that they get when I assign the project, and I grade them using a similar rubric.